-An online master's in legal studies provides a thorough understanding of the U.S. legal system, but it’s not intended for students who plans on passing the bar and becoming an attorney.
-A master’s in legal studies is designed for learners who desire a better understanding of the law to acquire work in the court system, reporting, education, business, law enforcement, and other legal positions.
-According to the Bureau of Labor Statistics (BLS), people in affiliated jobs, like paralegals, court reporters, and arbitrators, receive compensation above the national average of $37,040.
-The BLS projects as many as 64,000 new hires in legal positions between 2014-2024, a growth rate that's 5% higher than the national average.
+A master of legal studies online degree provides a thorough understanding of the U.S. legal system, but it’s not intended for students who plan on taking the bar and becoming attorneys.
+Instead, a master’s in legal studies serves learners who desire a better understanding of the law in order to work in the court system or assume positions related to reporting, education, business, or law enforcement.

 Choosing a Program

 DO I NEED PREVIOUS WORK EXPERIENCE TO GET IN?

 Most online master’s in legal studies programs do not require any previous work experience.
 Standardized tests like the LSAT and GRE are also not typically required.
 Generally, all you need is a bachelor’s degree and an interest in law.